marcelkliemannel/marcelkliemannel.com/content/articles/2022/common-gradle-plugin-mistakes-and-good-practices.md

 ## Don’t Apply Other Plugins

-Generally, we should adhere to the following logic: If someone wants our plugin to use the outputs of another plugin, he must provide this plugin.
+Generally, we should adhere to the following logic: If someone wants our plugin to use the outputs of another plugin, _he_ must provide this plugin, not our plugin.

 Let's say we created a plugin that signs the `jar` task outputs.
 This plugin would only work if the project also has the `java` plugin applied because it provides the `jar` task.
 So, semantically, our plugin has one well-defined function.
 But, if our plugin automatically applies the `java` plugin, it also serves all the functions of the `java` plugin.